Meal Prep Greek Mason Jar Salad

 2. Add the dressing.
 Pour balsamic vinaigrette into the bottom of each jar.

 3. Layer.
-Add the tomatoes, cucumber, red onion, quinoa, olive, baby spinach, feta, and basil to each jar.
+Add the tomatoes, cucumber, red onion, quinoa, olives, baby spinach, feta, and basil to each jar.
 Be sure to follow that order!

 Tips for Success